ably/ably-js/docs/chrome-mv3.md

 [More Info](https://developer.chrome.com/docs/apps/nativeMessaging/)

 ### Connecting to a tab
-If your Chrome Extension requires broad host permissions (e.g. `*://*/*`), connecting to a tab will keep your Service Worker active.
+If your Chrome extension requires broad host permissions (e.g. `*://*/*`), connecting to a tab will keep your service worker active.
 Requires `scripting` permission to be added to manifest.json:
 ```json
 {